 - 4. Pursuant to section 18A of the Professional Accountants Ordinance, Council may, in relation to the practice of accountancy, issue or specify any standards of auditing practices required to be observed, maintained or otherwise applied by members of the HKICPA (members).
-Approval of Hong Kong Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements and related documents, such as exposure drafts, and other discussion documents, is the responsibility of Council. - 5.
-Council has mandated the Auditing and Assurance Standards Committee (AASC) to develop Hong Kong Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements to achieve convergence with International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements.
-Within this remit, Council permits the AASC to work in whatever way it considers most effective and efficient and this may include forming advisory working groups or other forms of specialist advisory groups to give advice in preparing new and revised Hong Kong Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements. - 6.
-The HKICPA's Standards and Quality Accountability Board (SQAB) is responsible for reviewing and advising on the HKICPA's overall strategy, policies and processes for setting Hong Kong Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements.
-One of the SQAB's main objectives is to give advice to the AASC on priorities and on major standard-setting projects. - 7.
-In 2001, Council adopted the policy of achieving convergence of Hong Kong Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements with International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements (the Convergence).
-Council's objectives in this respect are: - (a) to establish high quality auditing standards and guidance for financial statement audits that are generally accepted and recognized by investors, auditors, governments, regulators and other key stakeholders;
+Approval of Hong Kong Quality Management, Auditing, Review, Other Assurance, and Related Services Pronouncements and related documents, such as exposure drafts, and other discussion documents, is the responsibility of Council. - 5.
+Council has mandated the Auditing and Assurance Standards Committee (AASC) to develop Hong Kong Quality Management, Auditing, Review, Other Assurance, and Related Services Pronouncements to achieve convergence with International Quality Management, Auditing, Review, Other Assurance, and Related Services Pronouncements.
+Within this remit, Council permits the AASC to work in whatever way it considers most effective and efficient and this may include forming advisory panels or other forms of specialist groups to give advice in preparing new and revised Hong Kong Quality Management, Auditing, Review, Other Assurance, and Related Services Pronouncements.